longkid/Restaurant-Management/README.txt

 - This project is done in Eclipse Helios IDE (http://eclipse.org/).
 - Webpage: https://github.com/longkid/Restaurant-Management

-Thank you if you have any contribution on our project!
+We are thankful if you have any contribution on our project!